jacob-haimes/kairos.fm/content/posts/ias-episodes/ias-episode-010/index.md

 ---
-title: Evals Hackathon November 2023 (2)
+title: Portfolios
-summary: The hackathon team's second meeting, during which we solidify our goals and discuss initial experimentation.
+summary: You should have a professional portfolio.
-date: 2024-02-05
+date: 2024-01-29
 lastmod: 2024-06-17

 image: